Lafayette hosts Kay and American - WTOP News

 Easton, Pennsylvania; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: American takes on Lafayette after Cecilia Kay scored 24 points in American’s 67-52 loss to the Lehigh Mountain Hawks.
+BOTTOM LINE: American visits Lafayette after Cecilia Kay scored 24 points in American’s 67-52 loss to the Lehigh Mountain Hawks.

-The Leopards have gone 3-7 at home.
-Lafayette is ninth in the Patriot scoring 55.7 points while shooting 39.0% from the field.
+The Leopards have gone 3-7 in home games.
+Lafayette has a 3-1 record in one-possession games.

-The Eagles are 1-10 against conference opponents.
-American allows 70.6 points to opponents while being outscored by 16.6 points per game.
+The Eagles are 1-10 in conference play.
+American is ninth in the Patriot with 11.6 assists per game led by Laura Nogues averaging 2.8.

 LAST 10 GAMES: Leopards: 2-8, averaging 55.5 points, 26.8 rebounds, 10.8 assists, 5.1 steals and 1.9 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 67.7 points per game.